-- Gay Village – Colorful neighborhood with good nightlife that has been gentrified in recent years.
+- The Village – Colorful neighborhood with good nightlife that has been gentrified in recent years.
 One of the largest gay communities in North America.

-You will also find suggestions on where to stay, what to eat, and what not to miss in terms of local experiences.
+This detailed guide includes information on the 5 most popular areas to stay in Montreal.
+You will also find suggestions for the best neighborhoods to suit your needs, best hotels, what to eat, and what not to miss in terms of local experiences.

 There are internationally renowned museums, an extensive metro system (that could rival most in Europe), and with its open-minded nature, there is plenty to love about Montreal.

 Montreal has one of the best metro systems in North America, it’s actually the 3rd busiest metro system on the continent, and there are plenty of bus routes to help you get around the city efficiently as well.

 The transport card in Montreal is called the OPUS card, and it allows you to take any STM Transit around the city.
 You can also use the OPUS card in Quebec City if you take a day trip.

 Where to Stay in Montreal – Best Neighbourhoods

 There are 19 boroughs, or arrondissements, on the island of Montreal.
 The west is generally considered more Anglophone and the east more Francophone.
 Many of these boroughs used to be independent cities, so you’ll find a good mix of different personalities and features to each one.

 Also known as Vieux-Montreal in French, Old Montreal conjures up images of narrow streets, cobblestones, and a romantic European atmosphere.
 If you’re looking to take a step back in time to discover the local haunts and historic spots that made the city what it is today then the Old City is one of the best places to stay in Montreal.